tobiscode/disstans/docs/_sources/tutorials/tutorial_4.rst.txt

 ---------------------------------------------

-The following steps are nothing new - we will solve for model parameters with the :class:`~geonat.solvers.SpatialSolver` class.
+The following steps are nothing new - we will solve for model parameters with the :class:`~disstans.solvers.SpatialSolver` class.
 However, this time we're explicitly specifying if we want the solver to use data (co)variance.

 This first run doesn't use either the data variance or covariance, and we will save